allena29/brewerslabng/Documentation/Voodoo-Python-Access-To-Yang.md

 - wildcards - if we look for a deep child we get it much higher up at root.leaf5 is actually root.morecomplex.inner.leaf5
 - validation everywhere
+- todo, think about space separate keys they could be tough because we wouldn't be able to do simplistic separations based on space.
 - ~~get list items (we can get a list element without matching keys~~
 - ~~get list items for single key lists fails (args is split on the single string)~~
 - ~~keys() needs to be implemented for lists.~~